StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-responders-on-an-observable.md

 This topic provides step-by-step instructions for running [responders](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) and reviewing responder reports in TheHive.

-Responders execute response actions on cases, alerts, observables, tasks, and task logs—such as blocking an IP address, disabling a user account, or notifying a third-party system.
+Responders execute response actions on cases, alerts, observables, tasks, and task logs.

+Run a responder on an observable to take actions such as blocking an IP address on the firewall or a URL on the proxy.

 {!includes/access-manage-observables.md!}

 ## Run responders on an observable

-1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run the responders.
+1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run responders.

 2. In the observable, select :fontawesome-solid-ellipsis:.